PropTechTools/PTT-API-Solutions/ptt-mikro-api.md

   - request at the beginning:
     * specified by the parameter `auto_analysis = true`
     * reduced to 3 obligatory parameters `bewertungsobjekt`, `stadtzentrum` and `objektkategorie`
-    * still takes 10 sec to load, but is loaded in the background while the user is inputing additional userdata
+    * still takes 10 sec to load but is loaded in the background while user is inputing additional userdata
   - request at the end:
     * specified by the parameter `auto_analysis = false`
-    * including all user input data in the query
+    * including all userdata in the query
-    * takes 2 sec to load, and only processeses userdata
+    * takes 2 sec to load and only processeses userdata

 * The results of both requests are merged and form a hybridtext.
 * Updating the userdata and requesting an updated form of the text triggers only the seccond request (request at the end [2 sec]).